 Maintenance of membership is subject to payment of the annual fee and compliance with the membership requirements.
 Non compliance may mean reverting to Associate status.

-Fellows are eligible to have the letters FIEF after their names (Fellow of the Institute of Enterprise Facilitators)
+Fellows are eligible to have the letters FAIBEF after their names (Fellow of the Institute of Business and Enterprise Facilitators)

 Objective of the Fellow Grade: